Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Introduction

 Planning for unexpected and\textbf{\ }large movements in asset prices is central to the management of financial risk.
 Key to this planning is the ability to distinguish extreme price changes arising from a persistent shift in the asset's underlying volatility from idiosyncratic movements that occur due to random shocks in the market environment.
 Making this task more difficult is the fact that volatility itself exhibits discontinuous behaviour which, via the stylized occurrence of feedback from volatility to current and future returns (e.g. Bollerslev, Sizova and Tauchen, 2012), has the potential to cause seemingly discontinuous behaviour in the asset price.
 Moreover, it is unclear whether the apparent clustering behaviour of asset price jumps during times of market turbulence is evidence of dynamics in the jump \textit{intensity} of either process (or both), or simply a result of the propagation through time of (independent) variance jumps due to persistence in the level of volatility.

 Traditionally, parametric jump diffusion models have been used to capture the discontinuous behaviour in prices and, potentially, in their underlying volatility.
 Notable in this literature are the studies of Bates (2000) and Pan (2002), which propose models that characterize the intensity of a jump in price as proportional\ to the level of the underlying (diffusive) variance.
 In these models, the (price) jump intensity will be high in periods with high volatility and dependent over time as a consequence of the dynamic specification adopted for volatility itself.
-Duffie, Pan and Singleton\textbf{ }(2000), on the other hand, introduce a model with both\ price and volatility jumps, where the two jump processes always occur contemporaneously.
-Under this specification, large fluctuations in price would tend to occur in the successive periods following a contemporaneous jump in price and volatility due to persistence in the volatility process.\emph{\ }This impact is further strengthened by the fact that the average magnitude of price\textbf{\ }jumps is (positively) dependent on the average magnitude of variance jumps.
-See Eraker, Johannes and Polson (2003) and Broadie\textbf{, }Chernov and Johannes (2007) for related specifications; and also Eraker (2004), who proposes a model that specifies contemporaneous price and variance jumps as well as allowing the (price) jump intensity to depend on the volatility level.
+Duffie, Pan and Singleton (2000), on the other hand, introduce a model with both\ price and volatility jumps, and where the contemporaneous occurrence of the two types of jumps (i.e. the occurrence of `co-jumps') is imposed.
+Under this specification, large fluctuations in price tend to occur in successive periods following a (contemporaneous) jump in price and volatility, again due to persistence in the volatility process.\ This impact is exacerbated by the fact that the expected price\ jump size is assumed to be conditionally (positively) dependent on the magnitude of the latent variance jump.
+Broadie, Chernov and Johannes (2007) also specify co-jumps, but impose independence between the sizes of the two different types of jump.
+Eraker, Johannes and Polson (2003), Chernov, Gallant, Ghysels and Tauchen (2003) and Eraker (2004) use more general specifications, in which both non-contemporaneous jumps and correlated jump sizes are accommodated, although insignificant correlation between the price and variance jump sizes is documented in all cases.